 The DETAIL.

 Then there’s Rally Round the Flag, Boys!
 First of all, let’s consider the title and that it was published smack-dab in the middle of the Eisenhower years, with the ramping-up of the Cold War and the beefing-up of the military-industrial complex – completely changing the landscape of America (and creating many jobs too, part of America’s new-found “prosperity”.
 Blue-collar workers could suddenly afford houses.
 Returning GIs went to college on the GI Bill.
-Or at least the white ones did, an important distinction).
+Or at least the white ones did).
 The lampoon of Shulman’s novels came out of the Pleasantville-esque stifling conformity of the post-War years.
 Also: with all that prosperity, teenagers suddenly rose in importance.
-Teenagers suddenly had tons of free time that they didn’t have before that: adolescence lasted longer.
-Teenagers had money to burn.
-Rally Round the Flag, Boys! was made into a movie, starring Paul Newman and Joanne Woodward.
-In it, there is a spoof of the “commuter lifestyle,” which had become de rigeur with the explosion of that little thing called THE SUBURBS.
-We are moving into Mad Men territory here.
-This is some bleak and brutal shit.
+Adolescence lasted longer than it did a generation before.
+They had more free time, they actually had money, too.
+Rally Round the Flag, Boys! includes a spoof of the “commuter lifestyle,” suddenly a status symbol with the explosion of that little thing called THE SUBURBS in the 50s.
+We are in Mad Men territory here.
+This is some bleak shit.

 EXCEPRT FROM Rally Round the Flag, Boys!